Human: Conflict

 Humans commit violence on other humans at a rate comparable to other primates, but have an increased preference for killing adults, infanticide being more common among other primates.
 Phylogenetic analysis predicts that 2% of early H. sapiens would be murdered, rising to 12% during the medieval period, before dropping to below 2% in modern times.
 There is great variation in violence between human populations, with rates of homicide about 0.01% in societies that have legal systems and strong cultural attitudes against violence.

 The willingness of humans to kill other members of their species en masse through organized conflict (i.e., war) has long been the subject of debate.
 One school of thought holds that war evolved as a means to eliminate competitors, and has always been an innate human characteristic.
 Another suggests that war is a relatively recent phenomenon and has appeared due to changing social conditions.
-While not settled, current evidence indicates warlike predispositions only became common about 10,000 years ago, and in many places much more recently than that.
+While not settled, current evidence indicates that interpersonal violence has been a ubiquitous part of human history since the beginnings of the species' existence, with the bioarchaeological record showing significant incidence of violent trauma believed to be a result of war in hunter-gatherer populations long before the emergence of agriculture and settled societies.
 War has had a high cost on human life; it is estimated that during the 20th century, between 167 million and 188 million people died as a result of war.
 War casualty data is less reliable for pre-medieval times, especially global figures.
-But compared with any period over the past 600 years, the last years (post 1946) has seen a very significant drop in global military and civilian death rates due to armed conflict.
+But compared with any period over the past 600 years, the past years (post-1945) have seen a very significant drop in global military and civilian death rates due to armed conflict.